Satyam/mithril-components/components/bsform/readme.md

 If the component is enclosed within a `form` component and that form has the `model` property set, then the contained components will inherit that property.
 Such is the case in the [example at the top](#usage).

 The `model` is expected to be an object, not a property getter/setter.

+If two-way data binding is active, the `onchange` attribute on an input component or the `onclick` on the others will be ignored.

 ###Containers###